quintel/documentation/docs/main/co2-biomass.md

 CE Delft carried out a study regarding the sustainability of biomass.
 They concluded that: "Biogas based on manure or residual flows (roadside grass, natural, organic waste and sewage sludge) scores (very) well on sustainability aspects.
 Biogas based on manure scores extra well because emissions in the chain are reduced.
 Biogas from raw materials which are also used as animal feed do not score well on sustainability criteria.
 It is possible that use of these commodity chains for biogas production leads to additional emissions." (translated [CE Delft, 2013](#references)).

 Since then, quite a few innovations in biogas production have occurred, like high-pressure fermentation processes, which allows for separation of produced methane and CO<sub>2</sub> in a single phase, thereby creating biogas with higher concentrations of methane.
+[Andreas Lemmer, 2019](#references).

 Gasification of solid biomass is relatively still uncommon, but the first commercial plants are being built.
 The climate impact may be higher than that of fermentation, because the life cycle of solid biomass is longer than that of wet biomass (waste) streams.
 More information about the life cycle of solid biomass can be found below.